RezkiBawono/expo-RN-reanimated-blank/README.md

-This is a blank template for expo-react native with typescript and web support
+This is a test template for reanimated